ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 - OPRF(P-521, SHA-512) (ID = 0x0005).

-We deliberately avoid the usage of smaller ciphersuites (associated with P-256 and curve25519) due to the potential to reduce security via static Diffie Hellman attacks.
+We deliberately avoid the usage of smaller ciphersuites (associated with P-256 and curve25519) due to the potential to reduce security to unfavourable levels via static
+Diffie Hellman attacks.
 See {{I-D.irtf-cfrg-voprf}} for more details.

 ## Protocol contexts